Rallio67/language-model-agents/test1/cpretrain.md

 The initial code and models are available on Github and Huggingface.
 Conditional pretrained models can be used exactly the same way as any other large language model, just remember to prepend your conditionals to the start of your input and spend some time experimenting with what tags suit your use case.

 We are in the process of converting very large pretraining datasets from the internet to conditional pretraining datasets and if you are someone that gets excited about building large datasets we would welcome your help on this effort.
 On the more experimental side of things, we are interested in developing reward models that efficiently calculate how well the outputs from conditional pretrained models conform with their conditionals.
 Please checkout the LAION discord or github if you are interested in contributing.
-We will be posting updated conditional pretrained models regularly on huggingface for community members to experiment with.

 If you wish to contribute, stay updated, or learn a bit more about the current work, please check out the following links:
+- [7B-redpajama-conditional-alpha](https://huggingface.co/Rallio67/7B-redpajama-conditional-alpha) - Redpajama base 7B model finetuned on ~2 million 2048 context conditional pretraining examples.
+- [3B-redpajama-conditional-alpha](https://huggingface.co/Rallio67/3B-redpajama-conditional-alpha) - Redpajama base 3B model finetuned on ~2 million 2048 context conditional pretraining examples.
+- [flan-ul2-20b-condlabeler-alpha](https://huggingface.co/Rallio67/3B-redpajama-conditional-alpha) - LoRA finetuned flan-ul2-20b model that you can use to create conditional labels for your own text.
+Please verify that the labels you are generating match your expectations with some texts you are already personally familiar with.
 - 🧑‍💻 [GitHub Repository](https://github.com/LAION-AI/)
 - 💬 [LAION Discord](https://discord.gg/HzJU2kuC)